hatoving/GMSVitaPortInstructions/README.md

 Credits to m1s3ry and Grossleymoo for making this possible!

+WARNING!!!: These instructions will be obsolete, kind of.
+From now on, I will make batch files that patch the files themselves rather than yourself, similar to how m1s3ry does it.

 ## Step One: Getting the files
 In order for the game you want to play to work properly, you'll need the game files.